-3.3 Determining the localisation spaces of tryptophan sidechains
+3.4 Determining the localisation spaces of tryptophan side chains

-The $\Delta\chi$ tensors determined of backbone amides not only enabled the resonance assignment of the tryptophan sidechains by comparing back-calculated with experimental PCSs, but also allowed translation of the indole PCSs into restraints that define the locations of the tryptophan $H^{\zeta 2}$ and $H^{\varepsilon 1}$ atoms with respect to the rest of the protein.
-The concept of localising nuclear spins by PCSs that are generated by lanthanoid tags at different sites is well-established (see, e.g., Yagi et al., 2013; Lescanne et al., 2018; Zimmermann et al., 2019).
-It can be visualised by representing each PCS restraint by the corresponding PCS isosurface, which comprises all points in space where this PCS value is generated by the $\Delta\chi$ tensor (Fig. 5).
+The $\Delta \chi$ tensors determined from backbone amides not only enabled the resonance assignment of the tryptophan side chains by comparing back-calculated with experimental PCSs, but also allowed translation of the indole PCSs into restraints that define the locations of the tryptophan $H^{\zeta 2}$ and $H^{\varepsilon 1}$ atoms with respect to the rest of the protein.
+The concept of localising nuclear spins by PCSs that are generated by lanthanoid tags at different sites is well established (see, e.g., Yagi et al., 2013; Lescanne et al., 2018; Zimmermann et al., 2019).
+It can be visualised by representing each PCS restraint by the corresponding PCS isosurface, which comprises all points in space where this PCS value is generated by the $\Delta \chi$ tensor (Fig. 5).
 With PCS restraints from two different metal sites, the intersection between the respective isosurfaces defines a line.
-The intersection of this line with the PCS isosurface from a third $\Delta\chi$ tensor defines two points.
-While a fourth $\Delta\chi$ tensor could unambiguously produce a single solution, a fourth tensor may not be required if one of these two points is incompatible with the covalent structure of the protein.
-In favourable circumstances, the constraints imposed by the covalent structure may even allow the accurate positioning of nuclear spins by PCSs generated from only two different $\Delta\chi$ tensors (Pearce et al., 2017).
+The intersection of this line with the PCS isosurface from a third $\Delta \chi$ tensor defines two points.
+While a fourth $\Delta \chi$ tensor could unambiguously produce a single solution, a fourth tensor may not be required if one of these two points is incompatible with the covalent structure of the protein.
+Under favourable circumstances, the constraints imposed by the covalent structure may even allow the accurate positioning of nuclear spins by PCSs generated from only two different $\Delta \chi$ tensors (Pearce et al., 2017).
 Therefore, the present study was successful with only three different tagging sites.
-Figure S13 illustrates the concept for the Trp28 H^{ε 1} atom.
+Figure S13 illustrates the concept for the Trp28 $H^{\varepsilon 1}$ atom.

-The spatial definition of the intersection point defined by the PCS isosurfaces depends on the experimental uncertainties in a non-isotropic way, as the PCS isosurfaces rarely intersect in an orthogonal manner and the PCS gradients differ for each $\Delta\chi$ tensor.
-To capture a localisation space, which allows for the experimental uncertainty in the measured PCS data, we mapped the spatial field of root-mean-squared deviations (RMSD) between experimental and calculated PCS values and defined the boundary of the localisation space by a maximal RMSD value.
-In addition, uncertainties in the $\Delta\chi$ tensors were propagated by averaging over the results from 20 $\Delta\chi$ -tensor fits performed with random omission of 20 % of the backbone PCS data.
+The spatial definition of the intersection point defined by the PCS isosurfaces depends on the experimental uncertainties in a non-isotropic way, as the PCS isosurfaces rarely intersect in an orthogonal manner and the PCS gradients differ for each $\Delta \chi$ tensor.
+To capture a localisation space, which allows for the experimental uncertainty in the measured PCS data and fitted $\Delta \chi$ tensors, we mapped the spatial field of root-mean-squared deviations (RMSDs) between experimental and calculated PCS values and defined the boundary of the localisation space by a maximal RMSD value.
+In addition, uncertainties in the $\Delta \chi$ tensors were propagated by averaging over the results from 20 $\Delta \chi$ -tensor fits performed with random omission of 20 % of the backbone PCS data.
 In the present work, the routine for defining the localisation space was implemented as a script in the software Paramagpy (Orton et al., 2020).
-Figure 6 shows the resulting localisation spaces for the H^{E1} and H^{C2} atoms of Trp28, using the PCS data obtained for the three cysteine mutants A53C, N172C and S204C with the C2-Tb3+ tag as well as the N172C mutant with the C12-Tb3+ tag.
+Figure 6 shows the resulting localisation spaces for the $H^{\varepsilon 1}$ and $H^{\zeta 2}$ atoms of Trp28 using the PCS data obtained for the three cysteine mutants A53C, N172C and S204C with the C2-Tb3+ tag as well as the N172C mutant with the C12-Tb $^{3+}$ tag.